 Apparently filmed over just 10 days (surely only one of which involved Willis), Hard Kill looks like the cast and crew just found an abandoned warehouse and decided to shoot there (quite literally).
 There’s no real flare on display here – unless you count the many lens flare shots courtesy of cinematographer Bryan Koss.
-As for the screen play, it would seem like screenwriters Joe Russo (no, not that one) and Chris LaMont cranked it out over one night after a couple of six packs of beer.
+As for the screenplay, it would seem like screenwriters Joe Russo (no, not that one) and Chris LaMont decided to have some fun and wrote it out over a weekend after a couple of six packs of beer.
 On a performance level everyone is as wooden as the many pallets dotted throughout the film’s abandoned setting.

 Movies In Focus has said it Ad infitiuam, but it’s a huge shame that Willis continues to crank out these low budget thrillers on such a regular basis.
 I’m sure he wants to spend time with his wife and family and maintain a good lifestyle, but it must be embarrassing to turn up to the set of such dreck.
 This is Wills’ third collaboration with director Matt Eskandari (following Survive the Night and Trauma Center), while he’s signed a deal which will take his relationship with Emmett/Furla Films producers Randall Emmett and George Furla up to 20 movies.
 Speaking of producers, Hard Kill has 30 credited producers – that’s three for everyday of the shoot, folks.